 A legendary grave.

-The absolutely stunning village of Beddgelert is a true Welsh treasure in the heart of Snowdonia, and we’re featuring the area for its utter charm and proximity for those interested in having a cozy place to stay when climbing Snowdon.
+The absolutely stunning village of Beddgelert is a true Welsh treasure in the heart of Snowdonia, and we’re featuring the area in the best things to do in Beddgelert for its utter charm and proximity for those interested in having a cozy place to stay when climbing Snowdon.

 Hey!
 Sidenote!
 Planning on visiting the UK or moving to the UK?